France: Nice tells visitors to stay away as COVID cases soar | DW | 21.02.2021

 International flights to the city had jumped from 20 a day before Christmas to 120 over the festive period.

-If agreed, the new restrictions would likely extend over all the southern Alpes-Maritimes region which includes Nice, but not beyond.
+If agreed, the new restrictions would likely extend over all the southern Alpes-Maritimes administrative region, which includes Nice, but not beyond.

-Senior French hospitals official Remi Salomon described the epidemic on BFMTV as "out of control" in the region and said measures taken in recent weeks have not been sufficient.
+Remi Salomon, the president of the APHP network of hospitals in Paris and its surroundings, described the outbreak as "out of control" in the region on BFMTV and said measures taken in recent weeks had not been sufficient.

-Local MP Eric Ciotti, another Republicans politician told the Nice Matin newspaper that the decision appeared to have already been taken and a weekend lockdown was on the cards.
+Eric Ciotti, a member of the National Assembly for the Republicans who represents a district of Nice, told the Nice Matin newspaper that the decision appeared to have already been made and a weekend lockdown was on the cards.

-France has so far avoided imposing a third nationwide lockdown to fight the virus, in contrast with some of its neighbors.
+France has so far avoided imposing a third nationwide lockdown to fight the spread of the virus, in contrast with some of its neighbors.

 Currently, mainland France has a nightly curfew beginning at 6 p.m.